Air fryer Korean fried chicken recipe (yangnyeom) 🍗

 Sheet pan with battered chicken wings.

-Sesame oil: Brings a fresh nuttiness to the sauce.
-But a little goes a long way.
+7. Sesame oil: A little goes a long way, bringing a fresh nuttiness to the sauce.

 Place all of the ingredients into a small saucepan on medium-low heat bring continue to stir the sauce until it comes to a simmer.
 Turn off the heat and set aside until ready to use.
 The sauce can be made the day before and stored in an airtight container.